wojas/genericr/README.md

-	Message   string        // message as send to log call Error     error         // error if .Error() was called Fields    []interface{} // alternating key-value pairs }
+	Message   string        // message as send to log call Error     error         // error if .Error() was called Fields    []interface{} // alternating key-value pairs

+	// Caller information
+	Caller      runtime.Frame // only available after .WithCaller(true)
+	CallerDepth int           // caller depth from callback }
 ```

 Use `e.FieldsMap()` to retrieve the Fields as a map.

+To enable caller information, use `genericr.New(...).WithCaller(true)`.

+To filter messages above a certain verbosity level, use `genericr.New(...).WithVerbosity(1)`.

 ### Usage in tests